RP 208 #2.3 JESUS' FIRST APPEARANCES TO HIS DISCIPLES AFTER HE WAS RAISED UP

 Introduction 2.3

 I have met a number of people who have agreed with me that Jesus didn't die on a Friday, but most of them still believe that Jesus rose on a Sunday.
 This next section is therefore crucial, and I encourage every one who reads it to follow the arguments very prayerfully, because only the Holy Spirit can reveal the truth of it to you.
-The main purpose of this section is to show when Jesus first appeared to his disciples after he was raised from the dead, and to prove that he did not rise on Sunday.
+This bible study shows when Jesus first appeared to his disciples after he was raised from the dead, and proves that he did not rise on Sunday.

-#2.31 Mary Magdalene went to the tomb on the bare according to John
+#2.31 Mary Magdalene Went to the Tomb on the Sunday Morning According to John

 JOHN 20:1 (KJV)